pbernalis/pbernalis/README.md

 I have curated a selection of my significant projects on my GitHub profile.
 If you would like access to view my work, please contact me directly.

-- **AI-driven Customer Support Chatbot**: A sophisticated chatbot integrated with a CRM system, built using .NET Core, Blazor, and TensorFlow for natural language processing.
+- **CRM System**: A comprehensive CRM built with .NET Core 8, Blazor, and AI-driven chatbot integration using TensorFlow.
-- **Enterprise Resource Planning (ERP) System**: A comprehensive ERP system for medium to large enterprises, developed with ASP.NET Core, SQL Server, and Angular.
-- **Healthcare Management System**: A robust system for managing patient records, appointments, and billing, created using Java Spring Boot, MySQL, and React.
+- **Language Learning Mobile Application**: A cross-platform app for vocabulary learning built with .NET Core 8 and .NET MAUI.
+- **Teacher Management Application**: A Java-based desktop application demonstrating OOP principles with Swing and MySQL.
+- **Retail Analytics and Market Analysis Project**: Data analysis using R for statistical analysis and predictive modeling.
-- **E-commerce Platform**: A scalable e-commerce platform with features like product management, shopping cart, and payment integration, built with PHP, Laravel, and MySQL.
+- **E-commerce Application**: A full-stack solution built with PHP and MySQL.
-- **Library Management System**: A Python application using Tkinter for managing library operations, including book inventory, member management, and loan tracking.
+- **Library Management System**: A Python application using Tkinter for managing library operations.

 ## Significant Projects from Professional Experience